Last modified: April 20, 2022, 7:07 p.m.

 The larva lives close to the ground.
 Its development takes one year.

 The adult males live only 1 to 8 days, the wingless females up to one month.
-Males tend to fly in sunshine.
+Males tend to fly in sunshine and on sunny mornings mainly between 9 am and 2 pm.

-One generation a year: from late March to early July.
+One generation a year: from late March towards late April.